Why subscribe?

 Future writing will maintain this lens.
 Technology serves God or it doesn't.
 Village development serves God or it doesn't.
 Political strategy serves God or it doesn't.

-The Christofuturist perspective isn't about Christian nationalism or blessing America's empire.
+The Christofuturist perspective isn't about American nationalism.
 It's about asking how every domain of human activity can align with divine will instead of opposing it.

 That's the rebrand.
 Not because dreaming of America 2.0 was shameful, but because the dream was incomplete.